FAQs

 How many household solar systems are there in Alice Springs now?
 How many more per year are being installed?
 Is there a limit to how many can be installed?

 According to figures from Power and Water Corporation, Alice Springs had 2,018 grid-connected rooftop PV systems at the end of financial year 18/19.
-The total capacity of these systems was 10.2MW.
-This does not include the 4MW Uterne Solar Farm.
-Based on the last four years of data, rooftop PV is being installed at an average rate of approximately 200 systems per year, with a capacity of 1.3MW.
+Rooftop PV was being installed at an average rate of approximately 200 systems per year.
+The “Roadmap to 2030” shows that more than 25% of the approximately 9,000 households in Alice Springs have installed DPV on their property rooftops.

 What is the current status of Ron Goodin power station?